Tamara Idelson CBT therapy (BABCP)& Integrative counselling (MBACP)

 What I offer

-Down-to-earth, practical therapy for people experiencing common difficulties such as stress, low mood, depression, low confidence, anxiety, worry, panic attacks and phobias.
-Additional specialism in health anxiety and managing conditions including Crohn's and Colitis.
+Supportive, practical therapy for stress, low mood, depression, low confidence, anxiety (in all its forms), worry, panic attacks and phobias.
+Additional specialism in health anxiety and managing long term health conditions.

-I work with you to try and understand what is happening for you and what might help - be that the practical, goal-focused approach of CBT (cognitive behavioural therapy) or a less directed space to talk and reflect, or an integration of the two.
+I will work collaboratively with you to gain a shared understanding about what is happening for you and what might help - be that the practical, goal-focused approach of CBT or a less directed space to talk and reflect, or an integration of the two.

-The foundation for my approach was working for seven years as a volunteer for the UK's largest emotional support charity where I learnt that a space to talk, reflect and name emotions could be tremendously beneficial.
-Thus I integrate this into classic, goal-focused CBT if you need more time and space to tell your story and process your emotions.
+During the seven years I spent as a volunteer for the UK's largest emotional support charity before a full career change into mental health I experienced how a space to talk, reflect and name emotions can be tremendously beneficial.
+This was consolidated through a postgraduate diploma in integrative counselling and psychotherapy which allows me to offer this approach where there is time and space to reflect and process your emotions.

-I have built an expertise in working with people with health anxiety and chronic, long-term health conditions, including functional bowel disorders (IBS) or bowel disease such as Crohn's and Colitis.
+I have additionally built an expertise in working with people with health anxiety and chronic, long-term health conditions, including functional bowel disorders (IBS) or bowel disease such as Crohn's and Colitis.
 These conditions can be difficult to manage and embarrassing to talk about in detail; I do my best to create an atmosphere that allows you to feel relaxed and able to talk about what is happening for you.
 Therapy does not cure these conditions but it can help to manage them.
+Increasingly I am offering 3rd wave CBT approaches (ACT and Compassion Focussed) for work in this area in line with psychology research that has produced evidence of the helpfulness of these approaches for living with long term health conditions.

 Choosing therapy and a therapist